Inclusive Employment

 Website: The London Progression Collaboration

-This website supports businesses to create new apprenticeship opportunities, including helping large organisations to transfer unspent apprenticeship levy to smaller businesses in London.
+This website supports businesses to create new apprenticeship opportunities, including with transfer of unspent apprenticeship levy to smaller businesses in London.

 Webinar: Watch LAIN’s Workforce Disability Data Webinar

-A free webinar focused on the importance of utilising high-quality disability data to address and close disability pay gaps.
-This session is particularly beneficial for professionals in HR, EDI leads, learning and development, and staff disability networks.
+A free webinar focused on the importance of utilising high-quality disability data to address and close disability pay gaps, particularly relevant for professionals in HR, EDI leads, and staff networks

 Interesting reads